Communication & Collaboration MCP Servers: Connect Your AI to Slack, Zoom, Teams, Discord, and More

 Meeting Notes & Async

-• Fireflies.ai MCP — AI meeting transcripts, action items, and conversation analytics.
+- Fireflies.ai MCP — Access AI meeting transcripts, search transcripts by keyword, extract action items, and analyze conversation analytics.
 Connect →

-• Loom MCP — Video message transcripts and viewer engagement data.
+- Loom MCP — Retrieve video message transcripts, read comments, and monitor viewer engagement data.
 Connect →

-• Fellow MCP — Meeting agendas, notes, action items, and feedback.
+- Fellow MCP — Access meeting agendas, collaborative meeting notes, action items, and feedback logs.
 Connect →

 Communication Security

-When your AI reads Slack messages, emails, and meeting transcripts, it may encounter:
+When your AI reads Slack messages, emails, and meeting transcripts, it encounters:

-• Internal pricing and strategy discussions that would be valuable to competitors
+- Internal strategy discussions that are valuable to competitors.

 Our DLP engine scans every response and redacts sensitive patterns before the data reaches your AI model.
-Credentials are automatically redacted.
-PII follows configurable rules.
-Your conversations stay accessible — but your secrets stay protected.
+Credentials are redacted.
+PII follows your corporate compliance rules.
+Your conversations stay accessible, but your secrets stay protected.

 The Multi-Tool Communication Workflow